dokatanuki/dotfiles/README.md

 ### Caution
 Assume that your default shell is bash. bash will automatically execute tmux(tmux's default shell is fish, see `.tmux.conf`) and exit.
-This makes it possible that default shell is bash but run fish like a default shell.
+This makes it possible that default shell is bash but run zsh like a default shell.

 ### Requirement
 ### `Required`
 - Neovim
 - pyenv(python3 and 'neovim' module)
-- fish shell
+- zsh
 - tmux
 ### `Optional`
 - ag